scheuerell-lab/lab-meeting/2020/8-14/readme.md

 * Thanks everyone for their bios & pics for the website; all of them are posted

 * Mark has been in discussions with Nicole Doran, a Native American woman & prospective student, about joining our lab in 2021
+* Dara wants to get feedback on partnering with researchers and students from other universities.
+What's the procedure?

 # Societies/conferences